kubeflow/examples/e2e/README.md

 ### Prepare model

 There is a delta between existing distributed mnist examples and what's needed to run well as a TFJob.
-These changes can be viewed in the (included diff)[mnist-changes.md]
+These changes can be viewed in the [included diff](mnist-changes.md)

 Basically, we must